Queen Anne's County Field Hockey Camp

 Centreville, MD 21617

 The young women of Queen Anne's County thrive from the growing interest in one of the greatest women's sports - Field Hockey!
-With almost 300 participants in the recreational fall league; QA community is recognized as a national leader in youth feeder programs.
+With almost 300 participants in the recreational fall league; the QA community is recognized as a national leader in youth feeder programs.

 This 4-day training camp is designed for ages 8-15.
 It will cover all the basic and advanced field hockey training to help you score more goals, defend leads and win games.